-If you want a seasonal job that’s ‘in the outdoors’ the best JobMonkey sections to read are: Alaska fishing jobs, Outdoor Jobs, Summer Camp Jobs, Ski Resort Jobs, Alaska Summer Jobs, Dude Ranch Jobs, and Land Tour Jobs.
+If you want a seasonal job that’s ‘in the outdoors’ the best JobMonkey sections to read are: Alaska Fishing Jobs, Outdoor Jobs, Summer Camp Jobs, Ski Resort Jobs, Alaska Summer Jobs, Dude Ranch Jobs, and Land Tour Jobs.
 We mention ski resorts because many of them hire summer staff to operate their golf courses, lodges, and other summer operations.

 For hard core nature lovers it’s best to start with the Outdoor Jobs section, which contains detailed information about positions with government agencies like the National Park Service, Forest Service, state parks agencies, and national park concessionaires.
-The latter are business that run the huge lodges and hotels inside America’s parks.
+The latter are businesses that run the huge lodges and hotels inside America’s parks.
 Some of the interesting jobs you’ll learn about include: